 How to Choose a Developer?

-For the greatest degree of control, you will want to employ a solvent or non-solvent type of developer and for bullet-proof black and white negative development nothing comes close to Diafine for most beginners and hybrid photographers.
-Hybrid being defined as a photographer that exposes with film and scans their negatives to create digital outputs.
-With the ability to control so many variables with the solvent and non-solvent developers comes complexities.
-On the flip side with the benefits of not having to worry about temperature, speed increases in your films and an extremely long use and shelf life also comes at a price.
-Diafine, if used properly will produce normal development time negatives, but as your can guess there also comes a price of lack of control over your contrast and it may produce negatives that you don’t like from a visual perspective.
+For the greatest degree of control, you will want to employ a solvent or non-solvent type of developer and for bullet-proof black and white negative development, nothing comes close to Diafine for most beginners and hybrid photographers.
+Hybrid is defined as a photographer that exposes with film and scans their negatives to create digital outputs.
+With the ability to control so many variables with the solvent and non-solvent developers come complexities.
+On the flip side with the benefits of not having to worry about temperature, speed increases in your films and extremely long use and shelf life also comes at a price.
+Diafine, if used properly will produce normal development time negatives, but as you can guess there also comes a price of lack of control over your contrast and it may produce negatives that you don’t like from a visual perspective.

 Fine Grain Solvent Developers